simpleiot/simpleiot/docs/user/onewire.md

 conductor.
 It is also possible to power some devices over the data signal as well, but often a third wire is run for power.

-Simple IoT supports 1-wire busses controlled by the [1-wire (w1) subsystem](https://www.kernel.org/doc/html/latest/w1/index.html) in
+Simple IoT supports 1-wire buses controlled by the [1-wire (w1) subsystem](https://www.kernel.org/doc/html/latest/w1/index.html) in
 the Linux kernel.
-Simple IoT will automatically create nodes for 1-wire busses and devices it discovers.
+Simple IoT will automatically create nodes for 1-wire buses and devices it discovers.

 ![1-wire nodes](images/onewire-nodes.png)